Tile and Stone Lippage: What is acceptable (and how do you specify it?)

 Unavoidable lippage at drains

 Using relatively new trench or linear drains for tile installations can be a good solution to avoid this problem.
 The trench or lineal drains can be installed at the perimeters of decks or showers.
-The trench drains can be installed so the tile or stone is attached to the center, enabling it to blend within the flooring, allowing drainage around the tile edges and avoiding lippage in these locations.
+The trench drains can be installed so the tile surface has a uniform slope to the drain avoiding lippage at the drain.

 Perception is reality?